xiaoxiae/videos/12-state-space/SCRIPT.md

 The input will be a list of strings containing the rows of the maze.
 We'll need the position of Theseus and the position of the escape, which are denoted as `T` and `E`, so let's add some code to find them.

-Now if you've never implemented BFS then what to do next isn't all that clear. <!-- what now? -->
+Now if you've never implemented BFS then what to do next isn't all that clear.
-This can happen quite often when coding something new, and a good way to overcome this is to write some smaller but useful functions what will help with the core of the algorithm. <!-- write this on screen -->
+This can happen quite often when coding something new, and a good way to overcome this is to write some small but useful functions what will help with the core of the algorithm.

-For example, we'll definitely need to check if a position can even be moved to.
+For example, we'll definitely need an `is_valid` function that returns True if a position can be moved to, else returning False.
-We'll therefore create the `is_valid` function that does exactly that, returning True if the position is not a wall, else returning False.

-Speaking of states, we'll also need a function that returns the neighbouring states of a given state (call it `next_states`).
+Speaking of states, we'll also need a `next_states` function that returns the neighbouring states of a given state.
 The function will check each direction (left, right, up and down), and if the new state is valid, it will be added to the list of states, which is returned at the end.

-Finally, given these two functions, let's tackle the BFS itself.
+Finally, given these small functions, we can tackle the BFS itself.
 It will take two arguments: a starting state and a stop condition, which will be a function that takes in a state and returns True if it's an ending one, so the algorithm knows when to stop searching.
 You might be thinking that this is a bit pointless, since we could just pass the position of the escape and check against it when running the algorithm and while this is true, this generality allows us to support things like multiple escape tiles, which would be impossible when only providing one ending state. <!-- again some animation -- fade to pros -->